adhetiga19/camel-kafka/README.md

 Applicatipon running with camel integration and kafka to process the message.
 The data is stored into MongoDB.
-Applicatipon is containerization using docker.
+Application is containerization using docker.

 How to run :
 1. common -> mvn clean install